 - No, I do not have a valid callsign yet (but I would like to obtain one)

-By the way, these forms have been tested against recent versions of the Chrome browser, Firefox, Internet Explorer, and Microsoft Edge — both on conventional PCs as well as tablets and phones.
+By the way, these forms have been tested against recent versions of the Chrome browser, Firefox, Internet Explorer, and Microsoft Edge, all with good results.
 Other browsers (or older versions of the above browsers) will likely also work, but may not give you the full complement of error checking that the mainline browsers provide.